Guide to Capital Markets Tribunal Proceedings

 If you are participating in a virtual hearing at the Tribunal, you should keep the following points in mind:

-- You should not share your link or login information for the teleconference or videoconference.
-Your link or login is unique to you
+- You should not share your link or login information – it is unique to you

 - If you are disconnected, you should first email the Registrar immediately at registrar@osc.gov.on.ca or, if you do not have access to email, call the telephone number on the GoToWebinar invitation, and attempt to rejoin the hearing.
 When you rejoin, you should announce your return.
 If you encounter issues and are unable to rejoin the hearing, update the Registrar by email.
 If you do not have access to email, call the telephone number on the GoToWebinar invitation